apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ### Attribute Release Activation Criteria

-Attribute release policies can now be [activated conditionally](../integration/Attribute-Release-Policy-Activation.md).
+Attribute release policies can now be [activated conditionally](../integration/Attribute-Release-Policy-Activation.html).
-This feature allows one to define a set of criteria that must be met before the policy is chosen and activated to start processing attribute release rules.
+This feature allows one to define conditions that must be met before the policy is chosen and activated to start processing attribute release rules.

 ### Deprecations & Removals